djgrant/gatsby-starter-netlify-cms/src/pages/tours/index.md

 path: /tours
 title: Tours
 ---
+## Ethiopia Centeral Tour Experience

-## Addis Ababa City Tour
+#### Addis Ababa City Tour

 Duration: half day

 In this tour, we will go to the Bata Mariam church to see the original painting of Michelangelo, and the National Museum to see Lucy, the first human being skeleton.
 We will go to the Ethnological museum in the beautiful Addis Ababa university.
 We will have a coffee at Tomoca, the first coffee house in Ethiopia.

-## Addis Ababa Markets Tour
+#### Addis Ababa Markets Tour

 Duration: half day

 We will go to Merkato, the biggest open market in Africa.
 We will also go to Shro Meda, the market for traditional Ethiopian clothes, the leather shops in Stadium area and the pottery shops in Kachane.

-## Ethiopia Center Tour Experience

 #### Deber Libanos

-Duration one day
+Duration: one day

 - We will drive out 110km (about 68.35 mi) ride out from Addis Ababa to north of Ethiopia.
 On this tour we will see Blue Nile gorge and water fall and visit one of historical church and monastery.
 Deber Libanos (the Blue Nile) it’s one of longest Rift Valley with Monastery and complex sits on a terrace between a cliff and the gorge of one of the tributaries of Abbay River.
 We welcome you to visit such combinations of natural and historical places in Ethiopia.

 #### Menagesh Suba Park & Wenchi Crater Lake

-Duration one day
+Duration : one day

  - Menagesh is one of national forest established 15 centuries by Emperor Zara Yaqoob.
 The park is located 55km (about 34.18 mi) to the west from capital and the hiking field is 3385 meters (about 2.1 mi) above sea level.
 The forest is the consisting of indigenous trees more than 400 years old.
-It's well-known park for bird's watcher especially endemic birds and animals such as the Abyssinian Catbird and the Menelik Bush Buck.
+The park is well-known for bird's watcher especially endemic birds and animals such as the Abyssinian Catbird and the Menelik Bush Buck.

  #### Note